JoyZine

 pitchi—(see: coolamon).

 Pitjantjatjara Land Rights Act, 1981—gave Aboriginal people title to more than 103 000 square kilometres of arid land in the far north-west of South Australia.
-All Pitjantjatjara, Yankunytjatjara and Ngaanyatjarra people who are traditional owners of any part of these lands are members of Anangu Pitjantjatjara.
-Communities on the lands include: Amata, Fregon, Indulkana, Mimili, Pipalyatjara, and Pukatja (Ernabella).
+All Pitjantjatjara, Yankunytjatjara and Ngaanyatjara people who are traditional owners of any part of these lands are members of Anangu Pitjantjatjara.
+Communities on the lands include: Amata, Fregon, Indulkana, Mimili, Pipalyatjara, and Patja (Ernabella).

 pitman—a collier; miner.